 Requirements for the Ph.D.
 Degree

-The selection of graduate courses is influenced by the student’s prior academic background.
-The academic courses that we consider appropriate for graduate training in toxicology include biochemistry, biostatistics, pathology, pharmacology, toxicology, and two elective courses in the specific areas of the doctoral research.
-In addition, each predoctoral student is expected to participate in other training activities—i.e., student-centered seminars and laboratory research—prior to selection of the doctoral dissertation project.
-Attendance and participation in the Curriculum in Toxicology seminar series is also required during the entire training period.
+The selection of graduate courses is influenced by the student's prior academic background.
+The academic courses that are considered appropriate for graduate training in toxicology include biochemistry, biostatistics, pathology, pharmacology, toxicology, and two elective courses in the specific areas of the doctoral research.
+In addition, each pre-doctoral student is expected to participate in other training activities i.e., student-centered seminars and scientific meetings while developing the doctoral dissertation project.
+Attendance and participation in the Curriculum in Toxicology seminar series is required during the entire training period.

 A major requirement for the Ph.D. degree is a doctoral dissertation based on the development of the student's research project.
 Written and oral examinations are required in the fields of general toxicology and the student's research concentration.

 The curriculum seeks to fund pre-doctoral students each year.
 All applicants are considered for financial aid awards.